Now you can study Spanish at Panama's most and best reviewed network of Spanish schools, in Panama City, Bocas del Toro, and in Boquete!

 On the other hand, the paradisaical islands of Bocas del Toro's archipelago, Panama's top beach destination, are located in the country's northwest Caribbean waters only a 45 minute flight from Panama City, a 1 hour flight from San José, Costa Rica, or a 3 hour drive and 30 minute boat ride from Boquete.
 Secluded golden and white-sand beaches surrounded by crystal clear turquoise waters await you.

 Meanwhile Panama City, Central America's trendiest capital, is located in the center of the country surrounded by dense tropical jungle and flanked to the South by the Pacific Ocean.
-Famous for its enchanting Old City Quarters (Casco Viejo), multicultural vibe and pulsating nightlife, you can reach Panama City with direct flights from over 15 cities in the USA, 6 European cities and almost every single major city in Latin America.
+Famous for its enchanting Old City Quarters (Casco Viejo), multicultural vibe and pulsating nightlife, you can reach Panama City with direct flights from over 15 cities in the USA, 7 in Canada, 6 European cities and almost every single major city in Latin America.

 Start your Spanish learning vacation in Panama City.
 Here you'll get to experience a truly international metropolis that serves as a crossroads for people from all over the world.
 Hundreds of years of colonial past can be felt through its labyrinth of streets which make a rich contrast with all its modern attractions.
 El Cangrejo and Obarrio are the perfect areas to walk and get lost in the urbanized pulsating chaos, with people, shops and restaurants from every corner of the globe.
 High-rise condos, casinos, wild bars and the posh nightclubs of Calle Uruguay complement the scene and The Cinta Costera, the newest pedestrian area by the coast, is the perfect getaway for a mellower afternoon.
 Don't miss the Casco Viejo, the city's historic district and all its charming architecture, plazas and churches, juxtaposed with a unique blend of renovated buildings where you'll encounter the most fashionable restaurants and bars.
 The Amador Causeway, linking four small islands in the city's bay, offers breathtaking views to the most spectacular skyline and is home to the Museum of Biodiversity, by renowned architecture Frank Gehry, which will help you understand and appreciate Panama's natural beauty as it tells the story of how the isthmus rose from the sea, uniting two continents and changing life on Earth forever.
 Soberania National Park, which borders the throbbing capital, is one of the most accessible places in Central America for wildlife observation and is a great introduction to tropical jungles and rainforests.
 Your trip to Panama City won't be complete without a tour to the Panama Canal and the ruins of Panama La Vieja, the city's first settlement destroyed by pirates several centuries ago.
 And make sure to not leave the country without some serious shopping at one of the city's malls where you'll find brands of exclusive clothing and electronic goods from all over the world at great prices.